nosoop/py-gameconf-server/README.md

 access to the source.
 It is your responsibility to ensure it's not internet-facing.
 - Any additional software that runs alongside the server (e.g., a separate service that updates the game config files) is not bound by the AGPLv3.

+The server attaches an `X-GCUP-Src` response header to every server request; the simplest way to point users to your modified builds would be to modify the `source` entry in the `attribution` section of the configuration file.